- Location: London, United Kingdom.

 What is the Amur Leopard and Tiger Alliance?

-It is a notable organization and cooperative of zoos, animal reserves, wildlife organizations, scientific societies.
-Also, field biologists and conservationists for carefully chosen conservation projects work to protect the critically endangered Amur leopards or the panthera pardus orientalis and the Amur Tiger.
+It is a notable organization and cooperative of zoos, animal reserves, wildlife organizations, and scientific societies.
+Also, field biologists and conservationists for carefully chosen conservation projects work to protect the critically endangered Amur leopards or the Panthera pardus orientalis and the Amur Tiger.

 Amur leopards and tigers are both at risk of extinction.
-Amur leopards were number over 100 in the wild in 2007 while the tiger was many fewer than Amur leopards, with some experts estimating as few as 25 Amur tigers remaining in the wild.
+Amur leopards numbered over 100 in the wild in 2007, while the tiger was many fewer than Amur leopards, with some experts estimating as few as 25 Amur tigers remaining in the wild.